matrix-org/matrix-spec-proposals/proposals/2316-federation-data-loss-queries.md

 current state of any rooms where this origin has any members that this server is aware of.

+### Finding servers
+How server implementations should find other servers to ask for shared rooms is not specified in this proposal and is up to the implementations.
+Some potential methods are:

+* Listening for incoming events
+* Asking the server admin to input server names
+* Finding other servers in existing rooms found using the previous two methods.

 ## Tradeoffs

 ## Potential issues